Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  Stores the state for each scope (`EmoteScopeState`), including associated rooms and requested emote context keys.
    -  Tracks which rooms are associated with which scopes (`roomToScopeId`).
    -  Reference counts unique `EmoteFetchRequest`s (via their derived `emoteContextKey`) using `emoteContextRefCounts`, based on how many _active_ scopes require them.
-   -  Triggers `EmoteManager.subscribeToEmotes` when an `emoteContextKey`'s ref count goes from 0 to 1.
+   -  Triggers `EmoteManager.subscribeToEmoteSource` when an `emoteContextKey`'s ref count goes from 0 to 1.
-   -  Triggers `EmoteManager.unsubscribeFromEmotes` when an `emoteContextKey`'s ref count goes from 1 to 0.
+   -  Triggers `EmoteManager.unsubscribeFromEmoteSource` when an `emoteContextKey`'s ref count goes from 1 to 0.
-   -  Handles client messages routed via `ClientMessageHandler`: `registerScope`, `associateRoom`, `populateScopeWithRequest`.
+   -  Handles client messages routed via `ClientMessageHandler`: `registerScope`, `associateRoom`, `addEmoteSourceToScope`.
    -  Handles cleanup via `disassociateRoom` (called by `ClientSubscriptionManager`), deleting scopes when they become inactive.
    -  Provides lookup for emote context keys associated with a scope (`getEmoteContextKeysForScope`).

 -  **`EmoteManager`:**

    -  Orchestrates the actual interaction with `IEmoteProvider`s based on calls from `EmoteLifecycleManager`.
-   -  Calls `IEmoteProvider.fetchEmotes` and potentially `IEmoteProvider.subscribeToUpdates` when `subscribeToEmotes` is invoked by the lifecycle manager.
+   -  Calls `IEmoteProvider.fetchEmotes` and potentially `IEmoteProvider.subscribeToUpdates` when `subscribeToEmoteSource` is invoked by the lifecycle manager.
-   -  Calls `IEmoteProvider.unsubscribeFromUpdates` when `unsubscribeFromEmotes` is invoked.
+   -  Calls `IEmoteProvider.unsubscribeFromUpdates` when `unsubscribeFromEmoteSource` is invoked.
    -  Updates the `EmoteRegistry` with fetched/updated emote data, associating it with the relevant `emoteContextKey`.
    -  Publishes `EmoteSetUpdateEvent` to the `EventBus` when emotes change (either from initial fetch or provider callback).
    -  Manages active provider subscriptions (e.g., WebSocket connections for 7TV), likely keyed by `emoteContextKey`.